Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Approach

-\textit{Space.} Each object should occupy its own 3D space and not penetrate other objects.
-We measure the amount of collision among objects and architecture elements following~\citet{zhang2021deeppanocontext}, using the Separating Axis Theorem (SAT) to calculate the collision between convex polygons (cuboids).
-We penalize the penetration depths between any two objects on three orthogonal axes, $ e_{\text{col}} = \sum_{\{i,\;j\} \in V} \sum_{axis} d_ \text{penetration} $.
+\textit{Stage 3: Space.} Each object should occupy its own 3D space and not penetrate other objects.
 In particular, we handle the usually ignored but common case where objects are placed inside another object (\eg books on a bookshelf) by defining a supporting volume for each object and an optimization term $e_{\text{vol}}$ that penalizes the summed protrusions of each object from its containing volume bounds.

-\textit{Refinement.} Lastly, we encourage all objects to stick to their supporting surface by running the placement stage again.
-Additionally, we establish an adherence relationship between each object on the floor and potential walls using a heuristic algorithm based on a distance threshold.
-We hence also optimize object position and rotation based on the adherence relationship.
+\textit{Stage 4: Refinement.} Lastly, we encourage all objects to stick to their supporting surface by running the placement stage again.
+We also measure the amount of collision among objects and architecture elements following~\citet{zhang2021deeppanocontext}, using the Separating Axis Theorem (SAT) to calculate the collision between convex polygons (cuboids).
+We penalize the penetration depths between any two objects on three orthogonal axes, $ e_{\text{col}} = \sum_{\{i,\;j\} \in V} \sum_{axis} d_ \text{penetration} $.